 But which are the best carbon fiber running shoes for you?
-We’ve been running (and racing) in some of the best carbon fiber shoes on the market to help you work out which pair to buy in 2022.
+We’ve been running (and racing) in some of the best carbon fiber shoes on the market to help you work out which pair to buy ahead of your next race.

 The drawback here, of course, is the price — these shoes are definitely an investment and are one of the most expensive pairs on this list.
 They also might not actually last you for too many miles.
 While Nike doesn't give an exact figure, as a race day shoe, it's often thought that you won't get all that many miles out of these, so we wouldn't recommend them for your training miles.
 That said, if you can afford them and you're looking for a PR, you won't be disappointed.

 Can't decide between these and the cheaper Vaporfly Next% 2, which are likely to be on sale now the newer shoe has been released?
 Check out our Nike Vaporfly Next% 2 vs Nike Vaporfly Next% 3 face-off here.